Canvas Prints Buying Guide - 10 Factors to Consider

 Canvas prints at their best need a good quality photo and a well taken photo.
 If the resolution is good but the actual photo is not great - we’d say think about whether you should print it.
 After all - this is going on your wall and is capable of lasting a life time.
 So if you can get a better shot of the kids, then take a better photo and don’t just print the one you think is “just okay”.

-3. Composition - Has Your Photo got the right Composition for a Canvas?
+1. Composition - Has Your Photo got the right Composition for a Canvas?

 I’ve separated out this factor from the point above because it’s just so crucial.
 So you have a high resolution image and it’s in focus and the light is good.
 Maybe it’s a photo of all the kids together.
 We know how hard that can be to get!
-But unfortunately - there’s a whole table of food, plates and half empty bottles and glasses in front of them.
-Or half their heads are missing.
-Or the person on the far left is only half in the shot.

 Composition is not easy to get right.
 The other really big mistake we see with photos of kids and animals occurs when a tall person (by tall I mean adult) photographs a little person (by little I mean child).
 What do they do?
 Very often, they stay standing and point the camera down onto the child.
 Result?
 Poor photo that is not going to make a great canvas print - or any other sort of print.